cosmos72/stmx/persist/README.txt

    The rest are pointers:
    2 = pointer to bignum

-   4 = pointer to single-float
+   3 = pointer to single-float
-   5 = pointer to double-float
+   4 = pointer to double-float
-   6 = pointer to complex of single-float
+   5 = pointer to complex of single-float
-   7 = pointer to complex of double-float
+   6 = pointer to complex of double-float

-   8 = pointer to ratio (which contains no pointers, i.e. both numerator and denominator are mem-int) 9 = pointer to complex of fixnum (which contains no pointers, i.e. both real and imag parts are mem-int) 10 = pointer to cons or list (which contains no pointers) 11 = pointer to array (which contains no pointers)
+   7 = pointer to ratio of fixnums (which does NOT contain pointers, i.e. both numerator and denominator are fixnums) 8 = pointer to complex of fixnums (which does NOT contain pointers, i.e. both real and imag parts are fixnums) 9 = pointer to cons or list (which contains no pointers) 10 = pointer to array (which does NOT contain pointers) 11 = pointer to hash-table (which does NOT contain pointers)

-   12 = pointer to ratio (which contains pointers, i.e. numerator or denominator are bignums) 13 = pointer to complex of pointer (which contains pointers, i.e. real or imag parts are bignums or ratios) 14 = pointer to cons or list (which contains pointers) 15 = pointer to array (which contains pointers)
+   12 = pointer to ratio of bignums (contains pointers, i.e. numerator or denominator are bignums) 13 = pointer to complex of rational (contain pointers, i.e. real or imag parts are bignums or ratios) 14 = pointer to cons or list (which contains pointers) 15 = pointer to array (which contains pointers)

-   HASH-TABLE ??? must be added...
+   16 = pointer to hash-table (which contains pointers)

-   16... pointer to user-defined persistent type
+   17... pointer to user-defined persistent type

    tag >= 12 indicate that object pointed-to may contain itself pointers.